brucemack/WARS-Birdhouse/README.md

 Please contact Bruce MacKinnon (KC1FSZ) for more detail on the technical aspects of this project.

-Will this work?
+Will this bird fly?
 Let's find out!

 Design Overview
 ================